EdvardM/railsgirls-ruby/src/basics.md

 Go get a nice, warm cup of your favourite beverage now!
 You've deserved it.
 Maybe ponder all this stuff a bit.
 Also please pet your doggy dog or cat if you have one.
-Patting a horse is ok too.
+Patting a horse is ok too :3

 [^fn-array] Yeah, there's no limit to nesting.
 You could have [1, [2, 3], [4, [[5], [6]]]] and there are actually use cases for even more complex situations.